plone/documentation/docs/classic-ui/forms.md

 @implementer(ICustomAddView)
 class CustomAddView(add.DefaultAddView):
     form = CustomAddForm
 ```

-to activate them, you have to override the registration of the forms for your desired content types.
+To activate them, you must override the registration of the forms for your desired content types.
-In your configure.zcml:
+In your `configure.zcml`:

 ```xml
 <configure